bitextor/pdf-extract/README.md

 ```
 ## Runtime JavaScript Extensions

+The Oracle Nashorn JavaScript engine is based on and highly compliant with the ECMAScript 5.1 specification.
+The Nashorn engine compiles JavaScript to Java Bytecode during runtime and thus provides high interoperability of Java and JavaScript and very high performance.
+This feature is provided as a means to extend the functionality of PDFExtract with custom rules and handlers without the need to recompile the main binary.

- As this can vary considerably between languages, a custom set of rules can be implimented.
-See [Joining Lines](#joining-lines) for more details.
-If no path is specified, then PDFExtract.js will be loaded from the same folder as the PDFExtract.jar execution.
-If the PDFExtract.js file cannot be found, then processing will continue without analyzing the joins between lines.
+If no rule file path is passed, then PDFExtract.js will be loaded from the same folder as the PDFExtract.jar execution.
+If the PDFExtract.js file cannot be found, then processing will continue without custom JavaScript functions.

+When the engine is initialized, it checks the functions and only calls them if they are present.
+Non-standard functions can be defined but will only be called from within the script.

 ### Joining Lines
 Lines are handled differently to the rest of the elements.
 Lines are represented by a `<span class="line"...>